 - Information about how you view the Online Information (such as the pages you view, the links you click)

 - Information about your browser and usage patterns (e.g. your IP address, browser type and language)

 - Information about the device you use to access the Online Information

 - Your access via a social media site

 We use this information to determine news, alerts, and other products and services that may be of interest to you for marketing purposes; to monitor and improve our Online Information and business; and to help us develop new products and services.

-Using email tracking software, we collect email traffic headers ("from", "to" and timestamp fields) for analysing patterns of network traffic and managing our relationships, although we exclude from our analysis e-mail addresses which are not associated with a company e-mail address.
+Using email tracking software, we collect email traffic headers ("from", "to" and timestamp fields) for analyzing patterns of network traffic and managing our relationships, although we exclude from our analysis email addresses which are not associated with a company email address.

 Use of your personal information